-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c)
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted- average exercise price of outstanding options, warrants and rights securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by security holders 2,029,217 2.36 7,811,300 Equity compensation plans not approved by security holders 142,148(1) 2.83 - Total 2,171,365 2.39 7,811,300

-Equity compensation

-plans approved by

-security holders 299,322 5.25 868,500

-Equity compensation

-plans not approved

-by security holders 10,088 (1) 9.77 -

-Total 309,410 5.39 868,500

-(1) Comprised of awards made to individuals outside the InspireMD, Inc. 2011 UMBRELLA Option Plan, 2013 Long Term Incentive Plan and 2021 Equity Incentive Plan, as described below:
+- (1) Comprised of awards made to individuals outside the InspireMD, Inc. 2011 UMBRELLA Option Plan, 2013 Long Term Incentive Plan and 2021 Equity Incentive Plan, as described below: - On January, 2020, we issued to Mr. Marvin Slosman, our Chief Executive Officer, President and Director, 12,159 shares of restricted stock and 4,053 shares of common stock, as inducement awards outside the Company's 2013 Long-Term Incentive Plan.

-- On January, 2020, we issued to Mr. Marvin Slosman, our Chief Executive Officer, President and Director, 12,159 shares of restricted stock and 4,053 shares of common stock, as inducement awards outside the Company's 2013 Long-Term Incentive Plan. - On November 3, 2020, we issued to Mr. Andrea Tommasoli, our Senior Vice President of Global Sales and Marketing, options to purchase 6,035 shares of our common stock, as inducement awards outside the Company's 2013 Long-Term Incentive Plan.
+- On November 3, 2020, we issued to Mr. Andrea Tommasoli, our chief operating officer, options to purchase 6,035 shares of our common stock, as inducement awards outside the Company's 2013 Long-Term Incentive Plan. - On May 17, 2023, we issued to Mr. Shane Gleason, our Chief Commercial Officer to purchase 85,480 shares of our common stock, as inducement awards outside the Company's 2021 Long-Term Incentive Plan. - On October 2, 2023, we issued to Mr. Patrick Verta, our Executive V.P., Clinical and Medical Affairs, options to purchase 46,580 shares of our common stock, as inducement awards outside the Company's 2021 Long-Term Incentive Plan.